jamesrcole/dispGol/README.md

         * currently it's hard-coded.
 It should be a function of the grid-size.
      * possibly get it to display information about what it is showing, e.g. 'showing first N time steps'.
      * add a 'branch' operation to the sequencer, enabling tweens to run in parallel to the "mainline" tweens.
 In the normal sequence, the current tweens must finish before the following tweens can start, but the tween on a branch run would run independently on this and there would be no tween depending on them to finish before they could start.
-     * make animations faster to load
-        * instead of generating entire animation at once, generate the animation for a single time-step at a time, generating the next one while the current one is running.
-        * instead of generating animation at page-load time, do it after the page has rendered.

   * planned future features
      * choose from a library of patterns which one to show evolution of